angelwing888/AP-Comp-Sci-Study-Guide/README.md

 Iteration: Repetition - one complete step of a loop, repeated until a certain condition is met.

+LAN: LAN stands for Local Area Network, this is a small computer network, sometimes located within a single room or building or location.

 Low level language: Has little to no abstraction and communicates closely to the hardware using machine language.
 Less natural for humans.

 Machine code: Machine level instructions that are uniquely read by computer processors using patterns of 1s and 0s.